 DWN-028: Ring Man

 Ring Man calls home amongst a bizarre circus/planetarium crossover.
-Things come full circle with Ring Man and his fast-acting Ring Boomerang, but like many Robot Masters, the true danger comes from how quick Ring Man is and the high amount of damage the player will take if you so much as touch him.
+Things come full circle with Ring Man and his fast-acting Ring Boomerang, but like many Robot Masters, the true danger comes from how quick Ring Man is and the high amount of damage the player will take if Mega Man so much as touches him.

 DWN-029: Toad Man